DEV1234simple/Covid-19-tracker/README.md

-hey guys today i created covid 19 tracker test it on local host by npm run after cloning and downloading the zip file react js in command terminal of visual studio code feel free to fork pls give me a star
+hey guys today i created covid 19 tracker test it on local host by npm run after cloning and downloading the zip file react js in command terminal of visual studio code feel free to fork pls give me a star and node dependencies are not uploaded tutorial video coming soon. with easier explaination
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).